schneider-simon/Hermes/README.md

 ## The Idea

 * Conversation  -> hasMany Users
 * Conversation  -> hasMany Messages
 * Message       -> hasOne User
 * Message       -> hasMany MessageState
 * MessageState  -> hasMany User

-Like you see in the table above, Hermes is able to differ between the different Users when it comes to reading a message.
+Like you see in the table above, Hermes is able to differ between different users when it comes to reading a message.

 **For example:**